 8. Research.
 Under certain circumstances, Grand View may use and disclose your PHI for research purposes.
-Before they begin, all research projects that are conducted at Grand View are carefully reviewed.
-This process evaluates the proposed project’s use of your PHI, trying to balance the needs of medical research with your need for privacy.
-Before we use or disclose your PHI for research, the project will have been approved through Grand View’s research approval process, but we may disclose your PHI to people preparing to conduct the research project (e.g., to help the researchers look for patients with specific medical conditions or needs) as long as they do not remove or take a copy of any of your PHI.
+Before a research project begins .it is carefully reviewed to determine if the proposed project’s use of your PHI, balances the needs of medical research with your need for privacy.
+Before we use or disclose your PHI for research, the project will have been approved by Grand View’s Institutional Review Board (IRB).
+The IRB is a committee that overseas and approves research studies involving patients.

 9. Client/Patient Satisfaction Surveys.
 Grand View may conduct client/patient satisfaction surveys to understand how we can improve our services to patients and their families or friends.
 For example: A client or patient may receive a survey from a patient satisfaction research organization, asking for comment on the services provided.